mitranim/js/doc/iter/pick.md

 Similar to {{link iter filter}} but for dicts.

 * The input must be either {{link lang isNil nil}} or a {{link lang isStruct struct}}.
 Nil is considered `{}`.
-* The output is always a {{link lang npo plain dict}}.
+* The output is always a {{link lang Emp plain dict}}.
 It has only the key-values from the original input for which the given function returned a truthy result.
 * The mapping function receives each value.

 ```js